nicolaiarocci/nicolaiarocci.com/content/post/new-website-with-no-analytics-at-all.md

 [table of contents](/books-i-have-read/), title anchors, and more.
 Also, the old theme kept me anchored to an ancient Hugo version, something I felt uncomfortable with.
 There are still a few loose parts, but I'm confident I made the right call by switching to [PaperMod](https://github.com/adityatelange/hugo-PaperMod); it offers all the needed features (and plenty more), and it's frequently updated, which allows me to [open tickets](https://github.com/adityatelange/hugo-PaperMod/issues/1367) and offer improvements confidently.

 I also dropped web analytics.
 I've not counted visits or any other metric for years; I realized I'm not interested and certainly don't need metrics for motivation.
-Besides, I hate Google Analytics UX so much that I always wanted to replace it, but never got around to doing that.
+I happen to hate Google Analytics UX so much that I always wanted to replace it, but never got around to doing that.
 Besides, from my small experiments, web metrics are unreliable.
 Just today, Manuel Moreale's [little analytics experiment](https://manuelmoreale.com/answers-to-my-analytics-inquiry)